 Twitter: use our pre-made Twitter filter.
 Also contained in the Social filter.

 Wall Street Journal: wsj.com, wsj.net.
 Also contained in the News filter.

 Washington Post: washingtonpost.com.
 Also contained in News and Politics filters.

 WhatsApp: use our pre-made Meta filter, which blocks all Meta apps.

 Youtube: use our pre-made YouTube filter.
 Also contained in the TV/Video filter.

-To fully block Telegram or Meta apps (Facebook, Instagram, Messenger, WhatsApp), we recommend turning on Enhanced blocking from the Freedom iOS app settings.
+To fully block Telegram or Meta apps on the older version of Freedom, we recommend turning on Enhanced blocking from the Freedom iOS app settings.
 Enhanced blocking will be activated when you have included the Meta filter or telegram.org on your blocklist.